dodslaser/cellophane/README.md

 A library for creating modular wrappers.

+# ❗️ HERE BE DRAGONS 🐉 ❗️

+Cellophane is currently very unstable and may break, blow up, and/or eat your pet(s), etc.

 ## Usage

 Add cellophane as a subtree (or a submodule) at the base of your project.
 A generic project structure can be generated with `cellophane init`.